wanderwaltz/wanderwaltz.github.io/_posts/2015-03-26-putting-more-c-in-your-objective-c.md

-I know a couple of people who probably would say that this kind of code is even more ugly than the variants I've listed before (I'm looking at you [@stkhapugin](http://twitter.com/stkhapugin)), but I'm quite fond with it at the moment.
+I know a couple of people who probably would say that this kind of code is even more ugly than the variants I've listed before (I'm looking at you [@stkhapugin](http://twitter.com/stkhapugin)), but I'm quite fond of it at the moment.
 It does everything I wanted to and does not require any obscure runtime or preprocessor magic to implement.
 I call it a win.